Achievement & Best Paper Awards

 Nomination Guidelines

-• Nominations may be submitted by any member of SIOP, including students.
+• Nominations may be submitted by any SIOP member.
 Self-nominations are welcome.

-• Only publications with a print publication date in the previous three calendar years are eligible for the award.
-A meta-analysis nominated in a given year but not chosen can be considered again during the next award period, subject to the requirement of publication within the three previous years.
+• Only publications with a print publication date in the previous three calendar years are eligible for the award (2021-2023).

 • Publications having multiple authors are acceptable.
 At least one author must be a SIOP member.

-• If applicable, the names of all participants must be entered during the online nomination/application process.
+• If there are multiple authors, the names of each author must be entered during the online nomination process.
 Please ensure that all participants in your nomination have current information in their siop.org profiles.
-All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership)
+All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership).

 • A nomination letter should address how the publication meets the evaluation criteria noted below.